limpyd/redis-limpyd/doc/contrib.rst

 M2MSortedSetField
 """""""""""""""""

-The M2MSortedSetField_ type is based on SortedSetField_ and allow setting many foreign keys, acting as a Many 2 Many fields.
+The M2MSortedSetField_ type is based on :ref:`SortedSetField` and allow setting many foreign keys, acting as a Many 2 Many fields.

 It works like M2MSetField_, with one differences, because it's a sorted set and not a simple set: each foreign key has a score attached to it, and the list for foreign keys is sorted by this score.